The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 • Prolonged exposure (PE) helps you gradually and safely approach trauma-related memories and situations you've been avoiding, which reduces their power over time.

 • Trauma-focused CBT is well-studied for both adults and teens.
-(See CBT in Idaho.)

 • Somatic and body-based therapies address how trauma is held in the body, which can help when symptoms are strongly physical.
-(See somatic experiencing.)

 • Internal Family Systems (IFS) and other parts-based approaches can help with complex trauma from prolonged or repeated experiences.